cafertavsar/4-SENSOR-PARKING-ASSISTANCE-SYSTEM-WITH-LCD-DISPLAY-USING-PIC16F877A/README.md

-4-SENSOR PARKING ASSISTANCE SYSTEM WITH LCD DISPLAY USING PIC16F877A

-PROJECT DESCRIPTION

-This project is a microcontroller-based parking assistance system developed using the PIC16F877A and four ultrasonic distance sensors.
-The system measures the distance to nearby obstacles in four directions: front, rear, left, and right.
-The measured distances are displayed in real-time on a 16x2 character LCD screen.
-Additionally, a passive buzzer provides audible feedback based on the proximity of the nearest obstacle.
-This system is designed to assist drivers or autonomous systems in avoiding collisions during parking or navigation in tight spaces.

-KEY FEATURES

--Distance detection in four directions (front, rear, left, right)

--Real-time display of distance values on LCD

--Proximity-based audible feedback using a buzzer

--Uses CCS C and PIC16F877A microcontroller

--Simple, modular, and easily expandable code structure

--Can be used for educational, automotive, or robotic applications

-HARDWARE COMPONENTS

--PIC16F877A microcontroller

--4 ultrasonic sensors (e.g., HC-SR04 or analog-compatible)

--16x2 LCD display

--Passive buzzer

--Resistors and jumper wires

--Power supply (5V regulated)

--Breadboard or printed circuit board (PCB)

-SOFTWARE TOOLS

--MPLAB X IDE

--CCS C Compiler

--Proteus Design Suite (optional, for simulation)

-CODE OVERVIEW

-The code defines the trigger and echo pins for each ultrasonic sensor.
-The function measure_distance(trig, echo) sends a 10-microsecond trigger pulse and uses Timer1 to measure the echo pulse width.
-This width is converted to distance in centimeters using the formula:

--distance = 2 * time / 58

--Each sensor is read one by one to prevent ultrasonic interference.
-The distances are displayed on the LCD in two lines:

--Line 1: front and rear distances

--Line 2: left and right distances

--The minimum of the four distances is calculated.
-Based on this value, the buzzer is controlled:

--If the object is closer than 30 cm, the buzzer beeps

--The beep interval is shorter when the obstacle is closer

--If the object is farther than 30 cm, the buzzer remains off

--The beep interval is dynamically calculated using a simple map() function.

-PROGRAM FLOW

--Initialize all sensors and LCD

--Measure distance from each sensor

--Display all four distances on the LCD

--Find the shortest distance

--Activate the buzzer based on the shortest distance

--Repeat continuously

-DISTANCE RESPONSE LOGIC

--Distance > 30 cm → No buzzer sound

--30 cm ≥ Distance > 10 cm → Intermittent beep (interval based on distance)

--Distance ≤ 10 cm → Fast and continuous beeping

-POSSIBLE IMPROVEMENTS

--Replace the buzzer delay logic with PWM for better tone control

--Add LED bar indicators or RGB lights for visual distance feedback

--Integrate direction-based audio messages or alerts

--Add Bluetooth module for mobile app integration

--Include EEPROM logging or data export over serial port
+# 4-Sensor Parking Assistance System with LCD Display Using PIC16F877A

+## Project Description
+This project is a microcontroller-based parking assistance system designed with the PIC16F877A and four ultrasonic distance sensors.
+The system measures distances to obstacles in four directions: front, rear, left, and right.
+These distances are displayed in real-time on a 16x2 character LCD screen.
+A passive buzzer provides audible feedback based on the proximity of the closest obstacle.
+This system is useful for assisting drivers or autonomous systems in avoiding collisions during parking or in tight spaces.

+## Key Features
+- **Four-Direction Distance Detection**: Measures distances in front, rear, left, and right.
+- **Real-Time LCD Display**: Displays distance values on a 16x2 LCD screen.
+- **Proximity-Based Audible Alerts**: Buzzer feedback varies with the nearest obstacle's distance.
+- **Microcontroller-Based**: Built around the PIC16F877A and written in CCS C.
+- **Modular and Expandable**: Code designed to be simple, modular, and easily extendable.
+- **Versatile Applications**: Suitable for educational, automotive, or robotic use cases.

+## Hardware Components
+- PIC16F877A Microcontroller
+- 4 Ultrasonic Sensors (e.g., HC-SR04 or analog-compatible)
+- 16x2 LCD Display
+- Passive Buzzer
+- Resistors and Jumper Wires
+- Power Supply (5V Regulated)
+- Breadboard or Printed Circuit Board (PCB)

+## Software Tools
+- **MPLAB X IDE**
+- **CCS C Compiler**
+- **Proteus Design Suite** (optional, for simulation purposes)

+## Code Overview
+- **Ultrasonic Sensor Logic**:
+  - Each sensor has defined trigger and echo pins.
+  - The function `measure_distance(trig, echo)` sends a 10-microsecond trigger pulse and calculates the echo pulse width using Timer1.
+  - Distance is computed in centimeters using the formula:
+    ```plaintext
+    distance = 2 * time / 58
+    ```
+- **Reading Sensors**:
+  - Sensors are read sequentially to prevent ultrasonic interference.
+  - The LCD displays:
+    - **Line 1**: Front and rear distances.
+    - **Line 2**: Left and right distances.
+- **Proximity Alerts**:
+  - The minimum distance among the four sensors is calculated.
+  - The buzzer behavior is based on the closest obstacle:
+    - If distance > 30 cm: No sound.
+    - If 30 cm ≥ distance > 10 cm: Intermittent beeping (shorter intervals for closer objects).
+    - If distance ≤ 10 cm: Continuous fast beeping.
+  - A simple `map()` function dynamically calculates the beeping interval.

+## Program Flow
+1. Initialize sensors and LCD.
+2. Measure distance from each sensor.
+3. Display all four distances on the LCD.
+4. Calculate the shortest distance.
+5. Control the buzzer based on the shortest distance.
+6. Repeat the above steps continuously.

+## Distance Response Logic
+- **Distance > 30 cm**: No buzzer sound.
+- **30 cm ≥ Distance > 10 cm**: Intermittent beeping (interval decreases with proximity).
+- **Distance ≤ 10 cm**: Fast and continuous beeping.

+## Possible Improvements
+- Replace buzzer delay logic with PWM for better tone control.
+- Add LED bar indicators or RGB lights for visual feedback.
+- Integrate direction-based audio messages or alerts.
+- Add a Bluetooth module for mobile app integration.
+- Include EEPROM logging or data export via a serial port.

+---
+This project serves as a practical and adaptable solution for parking assistance.
+Its modular design and the potential for enhancements make it a great platform for further development in automotive and robotic applications.